seunomosowon/TA-mailclient/README.md

 This app will not work on a universal forwarder, as it requires Python which comes with an HF or a full Splunk install.

-**Note:** Travis CI includes tests for both secure and insecure versions of POP3 / IMAP.
+**Note:** Travis CI includes tests for both secure versions of POP3 / IMAP.

 ##### New features